 Our school has the appropriate computer to pupil ratio, and Internet access.
 Most software is already installed on PCs.
 Some software is installed only on the class PC.
-Each year group has a set of laptops, with the appropriate software available.
-Each year group shares the responsibility of ensuring that each class is allocated time for discrete Computing lessons.
+Each year group has a set of laptops, with the appropriate software available and with the development of moving to the Cloud, children now have their own accounts with Google Classroom.
+This allows them access to writing documents, creating spreadsheets and developing slides.
+These can then be saved and stored on Google Classroom.